-I was in my 30’s fit, healthy, happy, very busy climbing the corporate ladder, travelling to exotic countries, working well outside of normal comfort zones.
-I spent time in Oman, Saudi, Iran, Ecuador, Finland, Belgium, Denmark, Holland, France, Venezuala, the list goes on.
-I loved it.
+I was in my early 40’s fit, healthy, happy, very busy climbing the corporate ladder, travelling to exotic countries, working well outside of normal comfort zones.
+I’d spent time in Oman, Saudi, Iran, Ecuador, Finland, Belgium, Denmark, Holland, France, Venezuala, the list goes on.
+I was loving life.

-It got slowly worse, over quite a few years subtle but awful.
+It got slowly worse, over a few years subtle but awful.

 Eventually I simply couldn’t get or maintain an erection, I was putting on weight, getting hot flushes, still I ignored it, I was eating crap, no exercise, all simple to remedy I thought.

-I started playing football again, no change.
-And then it got even worse, I was 39 by this time, I was waking up in the middle of the night having had a wet dream, Jesus imagine no erection just a mess on the sheets.
+I started playing some Rugby again, no change.
+And then it got even worse, I was 45 by this time, I was waking up in the middle of the night having had a wet dream, Jesus imagine no erection just a mess on the sheets.
 My wife was oblivious, she just thought I wasn’t interested in her, which caused conflict, but I was still away a lot.

 I was lucky, the guy I saw was straight onto it and he sent me for blood tests; then the wait.
 A week later a call from the clinic – “we need you to come in and repeat the tests please.”